Image

 6. Complete Driver training

-Completing driver training can be another way to reduce your premiums.
+Completing driver training can be another way to positively impact your premiums.
 It is a great (and fun) way to improve your driving skills and will also reduce your chance of having an accident.
 I’ve included it down here though because you need to book and pay for a course in most cases to become eligible for the discount.

 At Club 4X4, if you've completed an offroad 4X4 training or offroad towing training, these are positive rating factors that can impact your premium.